That night in Hanoi, it was a delicious and unexpected meal.

-The sun had set a few hours ago but the air was still hot and damp.
+The sun had set a few hours ago in Hanoi but the air was still hot and damp.
 My brother and I walked down a long street, dimly lit by passing motorcycle lights and the occasional lamppost.
 A wispy layer of humidity and scooter exhaust hung in the low arching trees and the humming of bugs was audible over the drone of the passing vehicles.

 We had been wandering Hanoi’s streets for over an hour, searching for a restaurant recommended by our travel book.
 Sweat trickled down my back, and I sighed exasperatedly, slicking my hair back into a ponytail.
 I was exhausted, hungry, sick of wandering aimlessly and feeling pangs of culture shock as we continued to grow more and more lost.
 I walked up to a man sitting outside of a small shop and asked him if he knew where our restaurant was.
 He muttered something in Vietnamese, shaking his head, and I walked away, dejected and frustrated.
 I tried to take over the navigating but my brother, who, love him dearly, has the worst sense of direction of anyone I have ever met, refused to hand the map over.
 Irritation sizzled up inside of me.
 We took a right and continued down another street, it didn’t look promising.
 A giant pack of scooters was parked on the side-walk in front of me.
 I stretched my leg to step out into the street, attempting to wind my way around them.
 My sandaled foot stepped onto the dirt covered, sloped curve and slipped directly out from underneath me.
 I flailed gracelessly, knocking over three of the parked scooters and skidded into the gutter, crunching on a heap of dead leaves and scraping my knee on the filthy concrete.
 I sat there.
 The anger welled up inside of me.
 I was lost in a totally foreign place, hungry, homesick and covered in god-only knows what Vietnamese gutter grime.